ldzoid/damn-vulnerable-defi-v2/README.md

   }
 ```

 You could notice that contract pays the seller **after** it transfers NFT.
-That's wrong, basically it gives back money to buyer.
+That's wrong, basically, it gives back money to the buyer.
 We can easily exploit this, in `buyMany` which essentially calls `_buyOne` many times.
 We can call it for all 6 NFTs at once.
-All we need to do is to supply 15 ETH to pass first requirement:
+All we need to do is to supply 15 ETH to pass the first requirement:

 ```solidity
 require(msg.value >= priceToPay, "Amount paid is not enough");
 ```

 We'll be able to repay the flash loan since we got NFTs for free basically, the only thing we need to be careful about is to correctly convert WETH to ETH and vice versa since our UniSwapV2 pool offers only WETH.
-We will make new **FreeRiderAttack.sol** contract that will perform this attack.
-First we borrow the loan in WETH, then convert it to ETH and buy 6 NFTs "for free".
+We will make a new **FreeRiderAttack.sol** contract that will perform this attack.
+First, we borrow the loan in WETH, then convert it to ETH and buy 6 NFTs "for free".
 Once we have NFTs, we transfer them to **FreeRiderBuyer.sol** to get the reward and all we need to do is to convert enough ETH to WETH to repay the loan.

 Solution code: